ewarkent/FirstAscent/README.md

   in landing page.
 -Google maps addition
 -Star rating addition
+-Image submittion, viewing, and line drawing feature -basic comments viewing and submitting

 When continuing check files as you finish up sections to avoid redundant work.

+installation guide:
+    nmp install....
+        ...google maps
+        ...something firebase
+        ...some other stuff too, lol
+    npm install validator

 ## Important
 Do not add tracking back to firebase.js; was untracked to prevent scraping of firebase keys.
-If necessary, input keys manually and/or ask Scott for them.
+If necessary, input keys manually and/or ask a member for them.

 ## Credits
  Thank you to our TA, Dylan Rothfeld, for providing our group with help in setting up our React application.